-Except for having my son, taking this class is the best thing I've done in the past 10 years.
+“Except for having my son, taking this class is the best thing I've done in the past 10 years.
 I learned about so much more than what goes into running for office.
 I also got a good view of the inner workings of local politics, so good, in fact, that I feel I hit the ground running if I were put on that beat tomorrow.
 But more than anything, I met some pretty amazing and inspiring people—both Democrat and Republican—who I expect to see in office someday."—Caroline Hwang, magazine editor and writer | 2017 Graduate of NWPC-NYC Parity Politics™️

-For the past 3 years, this 12-Week political course is ongoing with graduates elected/appointed into office throughout the United States.
-It is intense and challenging real world scenario of campaigning.
+This new course available Online at CREW-TV Network on a subscription basis offers intense and challenging real world scenario of campaigning.
 Inspired by the leadership of Bella Abzug and the founders of NWPC-NY founded in 1971 to elect women in office, students are required to complete a campaign and finance plan to receive a certificate of completion.
-So far 3 alumni of this course have been elected and appointed to political office.
+A distinguished guest is featured in every class for real life experience.

 Have you ever thought about running for political office, managing a political campaign or becoming a senior government advisor?
 If so, then this program is for you!
 Learn from experienced professionals and todays political leaders about how to get the job and what to do once you get it.
 Enhanced your leadership style...
 Learn about the financial underpinnings of good governance...
 Understand what makes the government tick.
 If you ever have thought about running for political office or being part of the mix, then this program is a must!